Azure-Samples/digital-twins-explorer/README.md

 urlFragment: digital-twins-explorer
 ---

-# Azure Digital Twins (ADT) explorer
+# Azure Digital Twins explorer

 ## Note to Existing Users: Change in Authentication

-**As of 10/30, we have changed authentication in adt-explorer.** Adt-explorer will now pick up your login from az login, VS/VS Code, or environment variables.
+**As of 10/30, we have changed authentication in Azure Digital Twins explorer.** Azure Digital Twins explorer will now pick up your login from az login, VS/VS Code, or environment variables.
 You only need to provide the service URL to connect.
-The simplest way to login is to run az login at some point in a command prompt before running adt-explorer (does not have to be the same command prompt).
+The simplest way to login is to run az login at some point in a command prompt before running Azure Digital Twins explorer (does not have to be the same command prompt).
 See below for more information.

 ## Overview